Dr. Shabana Muzaffar & Dr. Balu Pitchiah

 If something feels wrong even if you cannot name it exactly that is enough reason to call.
 Dr. Shabana and Dr. Balu are here.
 Same-day appointments available.
 Insurance accepted.
 Telehealth available if leaving home feels impossible right now.

-Baby blues affect up to 80% of new mothers, begin within 2–3 days of birth, and resolve on their own within 2 weeks.
-They involve mild tearfulness, mood swings, and feeling overwhelmed but you can still function and bond with your baby.
-Postpartum depression is a clinical condition that lasts longer than 2 weeks, is more severe, significantly impairs your ability to function, and requires professional assessment and treatment.
-If you are still struggling after 2 weeks, or if your symptoms are severe at any point, please reach out to Chughtai Clinic Dubai.
+Baby blues affect up to 80% of new mothers, begin within 2-3 days of birth, and resolve on their own within 2 weeks.
+They involve mild mood swings, tearfulness, and irritability.
+Postpartum depression is more severe, lasts longer than 2 weeks, significantly impairs daily functioning, and requires professional treatment.
+If you are still struggling after 2 weeks, or symptoms are severe at any point, please seek help.

-Yes research consistently shows that women with PCOS have a significantly higher risk of postpartum depression due to underlying hormonal instability, insulin resistance affecting brain chemistry, and chronic inflammation.
+Yes.
+Research consistently shows women with PCOS have a significantly higher risk of postpartum depression due to underlying hormonal instability, insulin resistance affecting brain chemistry, and chronic inflammation.
 Women with PCOS at Chughtai Clinic Dubai receive enhanced postpartum mental health monitoring as standard.
-See our complete guide to PCOS in Dubai and our psychiatry services for more.

 If you are reading this at 3am with a baby on your chest, crying in a way you cannot explain to a city that cannot quite see you we want you to know something.